KostaLaz/task-tracker-app/README.md

-# Simple task tracking web application build with React
+# Simple task tracking web application build with React, you can add and remove tasks.